 Since interior mats do not provide the permanent bi-level construction required in an entrance mat, these mats can become saturated with soil and water and become a source for contaminants.
 The result is a mat that allows water to seep onto the floor around the mat causing unsightly and unsafe conditions.
 Interior logo mats are designed for dust and moisture control in conjunction with a planned matting program of scraper and entrance mats.

-Most commonly called switchboard matting, non-conductive mats insulate workers, protecting them from deadly shocks generated by high voltage equipment.
+Switchboard mats help insulate workers, aiding in protection from deadly shocks generated by high voltage equipment.
 Most often, these mats meet:

-Conductive mats are designed to control the risk of static discharge by quickly draining it from workers.
-Electrically Conductive and Static Dissipative mats eliminate hazards and protect sensitive equipment from static electricity.
+Sometimes called specialty matting, this grouping of mats are designed to help control the risk of static discharge by quickly draining it from workers.
+Specialty mats also include electrically conductive and static dissipative mats that help eliminate hazards and help protect sensitive equipment from static electricity.
 Conductive mats disperse static electricity quicker than static dissipative mats.
-Conductive and dissipative matting must be grounded to be effective.
+Conductive and static dissipative matting must be grounded to be effective.
 Heel grounders must also be worn to allow the static to drain off the body and through the mat.

-Critical environments are those where cleanliness is important.
-Cleanliness can determined by the amount of dust and debris, biological contaminant, or both.
+Critical environment mats (also known as cleanroom, sanitizing and tacky mats) are used where cleanliness is important.
+Cleanliness can be determined by the amount of dust and debris, biological contaminant or both.
 A tacky mat is much like tape with the sticky side up.
 It acts the same way, and debris literally sticks to the mat.
 Alternatively, a mat that is in a medical environment, for example, may need to be cleaned of biological contaminants.
 A common and effective sterilization method is autoclaving, and mats like these can be autoclaved.

 Commonly Asked Questions